FBorowiec/tdd_with_gtest/PROGRAMMERS_QUOTES.md

 *"C makes it easy to shoot yourself in the foot.
 C++ makes it harder, but when you do it blows your whole leg off."* - **B.Stroustrup**

 *"In a world without walls, who needs Windows?"* - **L.Torvalds**

+*"Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away."* - **Antoine de Saint-Exupery**